tiy-atx-ui-may2015/tiy-atx-ui-may2015.github.io/index.md

 By this time students have completed the required Prework.

 ### Contact
-Sam Kapila, Web Design Instructor: sam@theironyard.com
+Sam Kapila, Design Instructor: sam@theironyard.com Abby Larner, Assistant Instructor: abby@theironyard.com

+Travis Swicegood, Campus Director: travis@theironyard.com

 ### Hours
 Class is Monday through Thursday 9am–12pm, and lab hours are 1-5pm Monday through Thursday, and 9am-12pm and 1-5pm on Friday.
 The lab space is available for student use 24/7 in building K and most of the day in building C.